 In the past ten years, the Washington Park Zoo, which is operated by Metro on a regional basis, has undergone a modern Cinderella transformation.
 There are many reasons for this transformation: dedicated responsive staff members, support activities conducted by the Friends of Washington Park Zoo, and a regional community support base are but a few.
-Foremost in this transformation, however, has been the magic relationship between the community and those responsible for providing the dynamic programming and activities at your Zoo.
+Foremost in this tranformation, however, has been the magic relationship between the community and those responsible for providing the dynamic programming and activities at your Zoo.

 In recent years, the combination of this programming and the upgrading of sterile, concrete exhibitry into true depictions of nature have created an excitement in guest experiences which has engendered this community support.
-The Zoo has also taken a leadership role in endangered species propagation and conservation.
-Attendance has grown substantially, membership in the FWPZ has more than doubled, and through this process the WPZ has become the largest paid attraction in the State of Oregon.
+Attendance has grown substantially, membership in the FWPZ has more than doubled, and through this process the WPZ has become the largest paid attraction in the state of Oregon.

 But resting on these successes does not do justice to the faith that the community has placed in their Zoo.
 With that faith comes the responsibility to provide excellence in programming, exhibitry and every other facet of the value and service provided to the community in return for this faith.
-It is to this excellence that this Master Plan of the WPZ is dedicated.
+It is to this excellence that this Master Plan of the Washington Park Zoo is dedicated.